FarronF/limerick-council-meetings/meetings/2020/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th June 2020.md

 proposed development to Members.
 He also outlined that the pre-planning process had been

 completed in full.
-Mr. Duclot stated that all amendments and observations will be taken on board--- 4
+Mr. Duclot stated that all amendments and observations will be taken on board
+---
+4

 and form part of the Chief Executive’s report for An Bord Pleanála.
 Mr. Duclot also advised that he